felix-u/imgclr/README.md

 ## Features
 - [x] Change palette of images
-- [ ] Read JPG and PNG as well as PPM
+- [ ] Read JPG and PNG as well as PPM (might be better to just tie into ImageMagick to convert these formats to PPM and back again)
 - [ ] Use dithering to generate smoother results
 - [ ] Allow the inversion of image brightness levels (convert dark images to light and vice versa)